chloebrett/veldt/README.md

 * Tokio doesn't work.
 Anything multi-threaded *especially* doesn't work.
 * Communication with the server needs to account for CORS.
 * Some dependencies aren't WASM-friendly.
 Default features need to be disabled, or sometimes the dependencies can't be used at all.
+* The client has only 4 GB of memory.

 ## Commands